doctl is the official DigitalOcean command line interface (CLI).

 s3cmdto manage Spaces.

-Released v1.60.0 of doctl, the official DigitalOcean CLI.
-This release introduces an
+Released v1.97.0 of doctl, the official DigitalOcean CLI.
+This release updates the default behavior of the

-Released v1.59.0 of doctl, the official DigitalOcean CLI.
-This release includes a new
+Released v1.94.0 of doctl, the official DigitalOcean CLI.
+This release updates the

 For more information, see the full release notes.